Q-1. What

 of

-six years ago) are
+eight years ago) are

 that even with full-out off-shore drilling we would have enough recoverable